 This tour highlights the best of what the Maine coast has to offer — quaint oceanside towns, rugged and rocky coastlines, and lighthouses galore!

 Starting near Portland, known for its abundance of great restaurants in the Old Port, we’ll work our way up the jagged coastline to Camden, an area rich in nautical history.
 Along the way, we’ll have the chance to take in up to 10 iconic Maine lighthouses including Portland Head Light, the most photographed lighthouse in the U.S., and Marshall Point Lighthouse, made famous in the movie Forrest Gump.
-We’ll also have a chance to experience some off-bike activities in places like Freeport and Boothbay Harbor for some off-bike activities, and we’ll talk with the locals to learn the great Maine accent.
+We’ll also have a chance to experience some off-bike activities in places like Freeport and Boothbay Harbor.
 Throughout the ride, we’ll get a true taste of Maine with opportunities to eat some of the freshest seafood you’ve ever had.
 Join us for great cycling on the coast of Maine!

 Day 1.
 Scarborough, Maine, 0 miles